Assets

 Universal transcoder), slotted in behind loadTexture so materials and

 importers stay format-agnostic.
+DDS is parsed and decoded by

 PBR materials